Chapter 33 (G.I. Bill of Rights): Certification Exams, Work Study, and Tutorial Assistance

 Eligible veterans also qualify for a one-time reimbursement of up to $2,000 for a certification or licensing exam, work-study programs, and $100 a month for tutorial assistance.

-Benefit Update: Beginning Aug.
-1, 2011, VA will lift the single exam restriction, allowing eligible veterans and service members to take multiple exams.
+Benefit Update: Beginning August 1, 2011, VA will lift the single exam restriction, allowing eligible veterans and service members to take multiple exams.

-"Benefit Update": As of Oct.
-1 2011, The Post 9/11 GI Bill will now pay for flight training.
+Benefit Update: As of October 1, 2011, The Post-9/11 GI Bill will now pay for flight training.
 In order to qualify, a service member or veteran must have a private pilots license and a valid medical certification before the VA will pay for their training.

 Benefit Transferability

-The Department of Defense (DoD) is authorized to allow individuals who, on or after August 1, 2009, have served at least 6 years in the Armed Forces and who agree to serve at least another 4 years in the Armed Forces to transfer unused entitlement to their Spouse.
+The Department of Defense (DoD) is authorized to allow individuals who, on or after August 1, 2009, have served at least 6 years in the Armed Forces, and who agree to serve at least another 4 years in the Armed Forces to transfer unused entitlement to their Spouse.
 Once the member has reached their 10-year anniversary they may choose to transfer the benefit to any dependent(s) (spouse, children).
 The Department of Defense may, by regulation, impose additional eligibility requirements and limit the number of months transferable to not less than 18 months.

 Eligibility Criteria for Post-9/11 GI Bill Benefits

 A service member is eligible if they have served a minimum of 90 days on active duty after September 10, 2001.
 This covers active duty served as a member of the Armed Forces or as a result of a call or order to active duty from a reserve component (National Guard and Reserve) under certain sections of title 10.

 However, some periods of active duty service are excluded.
-Periods of service under the following do not count toward qualification for the Post 9/11 GI Bill:
+Periods of service under the following do not count toward qualification for the Post-9/11 GI Bill: